B.A. Fordham University

 J.D.
 Florida State University College of Law

-Professor Hardrick joined WMU-Cooley Law School in July 2019.
-She most recently served as a federal judicial law clerk for the U.S. District Court, Middle District of Florida, in Tampa, Florida.
+I joined WMU-Cooley Law School in July 2019.
+I most recently served as a federal judicial law clerk for the U.S. District Court, Middle District of Florida, in Tampa, Florida.

-She is the founder and director of Diversity Access Pipeline.
-Inc. (DAP), a nonprofit organization that runs a scholarship and leadership development program that promotes diversity and creates access for law students.
-The Tampa attorney recently received The Florida Bar Young Lawyers Division 2019 Diversity Award for her work with DAP.
-She is also a graduate of the Hillsborough County Bar Association Bar Leadership Institute.
+I am the founder and president of Diversity Access Pipeline.
+Inc., doing business as Journey to Esquire® which runs a scholarship and leadership program, podcast, and blog.
+I received The Florida Bar Young Lawyers Division 2019 Diversity Award for my work with JTE.
+I am also a graduate of the Hillsborough County Bar Association Bar Leadership Institute.

-Previous to working for judges Charlene Edwards Honeywell and James S. Moody Jr., at the court, Professor Hardrick was a litigation association with Bush Ross, P.A., in Tampa.
-She was designated a Rising Star by Super Lawyers magazine in both 2013 and 2016.
+Before I worked for judges Charlene Edwards Honeywell and James S. Moody Jr., at the court, I was a litigation association with Bush Ross, P.A., in Tampa.
+I was designated a Rising Star by Super Lawyers magazine in both 2013 and 2016.

-Professor Hardrick has worked as an exam reader for the Florida Board of Bar Examiners, and a Guardian ad Litem for the Sixth Judicial Circuit.
-She served as a board member for Solita’s House Inc., an organization offering first-time homebuyer education classes.
-She is also a former board member and current sustaining member of the George Edgecomb Bar Association.
+I have worked as an exam reader for the Florida Board of Bar Examiners, and a Guardian ad Litem for the Sixth Judicial Circuit.
+I served as a board member for Solita’s House Inc., an organization offering first-time homebuyer education classes.
+I am also a former board member and current sustaining member of the George Edgecomb Bar Association.

 - Joseline Hardrick, The BLI Program Offers Mentors to Develop Leadership Skills, 28 Lawyer, Mar.-Apr.
 2018, at 16.

 - Joseline Hardrick, Reflections from the Bar Leadership Institute Class of 2017-18, 28 Lawyer, Summer 2018, at 24.